Spyderisk/.github/README.md

-# Welcome to the Spyderisk Open Project on GitHub
+# .github repo for the Spyderisk open project

-Here you will find all of the code and some of the documentation that makes up Spyderisk.
+This is GitHub-specific metadata, especially the organisation-level README.md.
+Other worthy project hosters such as [Codeberg](https://codeberg.com) and [SourceHut](https://sr.ht) do not use or recognise this directory.